Seller Strategy

 The Account Health Rating Factor

-Starting July 2026, every one of these suspension triggers feeds into a single number: your Account Health Rating.
-TikTok Shop confirmed the system in its Seller University documentation.
+Every one of these suspension triggers feeds into a single number: your Account Health Rating, which is in reference-only preview now and becomes the enforcement system — replacing Violation Points — around July 1, 2026.
+TikTok Shop documents the system in its Seller University AHR requirements page.

 Here's what you need to know in brief: